Submission and Instructions to Authors

 This journal uses double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 To facilitate this, please include the following separately:

-Title page (with author details): This should include the title, authors' names, affiliations, acknowledgements, and a complete address for the corresponding author including an e-mail address.
+1. Title page (with author details): This should include the paper title, author names, author affiliation(s), author note, running head, acknowledgements, and a complete address for the corresponding author including an e-mail address.
+Please follow the APA recommendations.

-Blinded manuscript (no author details): The main body of the paper including the references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors names or affiliations.
+3. Blinded manuscript (no author details): The main body of the paper (including the references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors names or affiliations.

 The Journal of Evidence-Based Psychotherapies requires authors to comply with APA Ethical Standards for research and publication regarding: